 appropriate to wait – wait.
 But a lot of times it’s best to seize the momentum and move forward.

 - The principle of half: This is one of my favorite ideas.
-I heard financial expert Suze Orman talk about it in relationship to investing.
+I heard financial expert Suze Orman talk about it in relation to investing.
 She said that if you’re having a hard time trying to decide how much to invest or save, just do half the amount you had in mind.
 That made sense.
 This principle helps free me from indecision when I feel stuck.
-I’ve used it many times-with money issues to deciding how much coffee to make.
+I’ve used it many times-with money issues to decide how much coffee to make.

 Having a full life—with our families, our work, our passions–with all the good and the bad—means living and moving through life.
 It all starts with a decision.

-I’d love to hear what decision making guidelines you use.
+I’d love to hear what decision-making guidelines you use.
 Please let me know in the comments below!

 - DIY Makeup Remover Wipes - July 19, 2017